sathwick-p/gprxy/docs/go.doc.md

 ### Temporary vs pooled connections for auth

-Once the proxy needs to connect to the backend, there is a bit of a complicated process that happens here because of a certain race condition.
+When the proxy needs to connect to the backend, there’s a wrinkle because of a race you can hit.

-The proxy needs some service account user creds for the proxy to connect to the backend and make a connection pool.
+The proxy needs service-account creds to connect and build the pool.

 - Pool creates connection → Authenticates as `GPRXY_USER`
 - But the issue is that when you use `pgxpool`, the connection is already authenticated and established at the pool level using your service user credentials.
 But then you're trying to run the authentication flow again with the client's credentials over an already-authenticated connection.

-So the best practice in this scenario is:
+What I do instead is:

 - Pool connections authenticate as a service user
 - The proxy forwards the authentication to PostgreSQL and handles it properly